 Seriously?
 The irony—he was the one getting suspicious looks.

 Riley ignored the hawk-like eyes and made his way over to the next aisle.
 He started to pick up a box of condoms.
 Maybe the cashier would attribute whatever suspicious behaviour he was sensing to embarrassment from trying to buy a condom?
 Riley’s hand froze and he glanced at emblem on his uniform blazer.
 Maybe it’s too much for a high schooler to be embarrassed...
 He decided to pick up a bottle of lube too for good measure.
 Afterwards, he went to pick up the item he’d come for in the first place: instant ramen.

 By the time he was done, the kids were just walking out of the store and the guy was standing nearby, watching them leave.

 Riley could see him more clearly now.
-He was a bit short, maybe around 5′8”.
+He was a bit short, maybe around 5′8".
 Though his hair was messy enough to add an inch.
 He rubbed the back of his head as if reading Riley’s mind.
 Riley recalled a Renaissance painting he once saw.
-Skin several shades lighter than his own, with a hint of pink in the soft cheeks, strawberry blonde hair defying gravity...
+Pale skin several shades lighter than his own light brown, with a hint of pink in the soft cheeks...
+Strawberry blonde hair defying gravity...
 Simple features, but somehow you couldn’t look away.
 Riley caught himself staring and put the lube and condoms on the shelf closest by, deciding it didn’t matter what perceptions the cashier might conceive.
-It wasn’t likehestole anything.
+It wasn’t like he stole anything.
 With only the ramen in his hand, Riley took a step towards the counter.

 It wasn’t until minutes later, when he entered his apartment, that Riley finally felt safe.
 “I’m home,” he greeted.